EPERLab/OSeMOSYS-CR_Documentation/docs/13_PPHROR002.rst

 InputActivityRatio[r,t,f,m,y]
 +++++++++
-La ecuación (3) muestra el Input Activity Ratio para PPHROR002, para todos los escenarios  y asociado al fuel Hydraulic Energy.
+The equation (3) shows the Input Activity Ratio for PPHROR002, for every scenario and associated to the fuel Hydraulic Energy.

 InputActivityRatio=1   [PJ/PJ]   (3)